azureossd/azureossd.github.io/_posts/2022-08-12-troubleshooting-common-iisnode-issues.md

     ![App Service Portal Overview - Enable Failed Request Tracing](/media/2022/08/freb-logs.png)

-- Another way to enle these logs is with azure cli with the following command:
+- Another way to enable these logs is through using the Azure CLI with the following command:

   ```
   az webapp log config --name <sitename> --resource-group <resourcegroupname> --failed-request-tracing true
   ```

-- After turning on Failed Request Tracing, new folders(W3SV****) containing failed request logs will be generated under D:\home\LogFiles\ in the Kudu console.
+- After turning on Failed Request Tracing, new folders(W3SV****) containing failed request logs will be generated under \home\LogFiles and can be accessed through the Kudu console.

-  Acces the debug console by following:
+  Acces the Kudu debug console by following:
-  Your_Website_name.scm.azurewebsites.net/DebugConsole
+  <i>web-app-name.scm.azurewebsites.net/DebugConsole</i>

   ![Kudu Debug Console - view freb logs](/media/2022/08/freb-logs-W3SVC.png)

-- Failed request logs can provide you more meaningful insight into application errors.
-You can access the error pages withinin the browser for easier viewing.
+- Failed request logs can provide you with more meaningful insight into application errors.
+You can access the error pages within the browser for easier viewing.

   ![Kudu Debug Console - view freb logs](/media/2022/08/failed-request-log-sample.png)